AdamSEY/easy-chat-pushjs/Readme.md

     const firebase = user.pushFirebaseNotifications(['FCM_TOKEN'], 'test', 'You have received a new request' );

-push slack notification, you need a webhook url to be set while configureing the server, for more information [click here](https://api.slack.com/messaging/webhooks)
+push slack notification, you need a webhook url to be set while configuring the server, for more information [click here](https://api.slack.com/messaging/webhooks)

     const slack = user.pushSlackMessage('You have received a new request');